KatherineMichel/journey-to-maintainer-github-talk/README.md

-# Journey to Maintainer- GitHub
+# Journey to Maintainer- GitHub Talk

 ## Table of Contents